Thiago88Code/MyMovies/README.md

 # MyMovies 🎥

-"A project whose goal is to fully explore the resources of the "TMDB" api.
+"A project whose goal is to explore the resources of the "TMDB" api.
 This project is in its initial phase of its first version, meaning there is a lot to be done."

 ### 📋 Prerequisites